 0x00000003 - The system cannot find the path specified: ***

-When using ExCompare to output result to console window, we normally should let the console wait for ExCompare to finish its work, before continuing to next command.
+When using ExCompare to output result to the console window, we normally should let the console wait for ExCompare to finish its work, before continuing to the next command.
 For example:

 start /Wait excompare.exe path1 path2 +hide